 - Fold in the dry mixture followed by the grated carrot and sultanas.

 - Divide the batter between the three cake tins and bake in the oven for 35 minutes until springy to the touch.
 Turn out onto a wire rack and allow to cool completely.
 Whilst the cake cools prepare the frosting.
-Beat together the Stork with butter and cream cheese until combined.
+Beat together the Stork and cream cheese until combined.
 Add the icing sugar and mix well.
 Chill until needed.

 - Continue to whisk until the frosting thickens to a stiff consistency.
 Ensure that the frosting is beaten well enough to form a consistency that will hold its shape.
 Chill until needed.

 - Sandwich together the 3 layers of cake with a layer of cream cheese frosting.
 Coat the top and sides of the assembled cake with the remaining frosting.
 Place in the fridge to chill.